pyfields¶

 pyfields

-pyfields now has its own @autoclass with sensible defaults, to complement the existing @autofields feature!
-No need to import it from autoclass anymore.
+with sensible defaults, to complement the existing @autofields

-New marshmallow-pyfields project brings pyfields to the famous marshmallow ORM ecosystem!
+to the famous marshmallow

-pyfields provides a simple and elegant way to define fields in python classes.
-With pyfields you explicitly define all aspects of a field (default value/factory, type, validators, converters, documentation...) in a single place, and can refer to it from other places.
+you explicitly define all aspects of a field (default value/factory, type, validators, converters, documentation...) in a single place, and can refer to it from other places.

 It is designed with development freedom as primary target:

-• no performance loss by default.
-If you use pyfields to declare fields without adding validators nor converters, instance attributes will be replaced with a native python attribute on first access, preserving the same level of performance than what you are used to.
+to declare fields without adding validators nor converters, instance attributes will be replaced with a native python attribute on first access, preserving the same level of performance than what you are used to.

 It provides many optional features that will make your object-oriented developments easier:

-• all field declarations support type hints and docstring,
+all field declarations support type hints and docstring,

-• optional fields can have default values but also default values factories (such as "if no value is provided, copy this other field")
+optional fields can have default values but also default values factories (such as "if no value is provided, copy this other field")

-• adding validators and converters to a field does not require you to write complex logic nor many lines of code.
+adding validators and converters to a field does not require you to write complex logic nor many lines of code.
 This makes field access obviously slower than the default native implementation but it is done field by field and not on the whole class at once, so fast native fields can coexist with slower validated ones (segregation principle).

-• initializing fields in your constructor is very easy and highly customizable
+initializing fields in your constructor is very easy and highly customizable

 Finally, it offers an API that other libraries can leverage to get the list of fields.

-If your first reaction is "what about attrs / dataclasses / pydantic / characteristic / traits / traitlets / ...", well all of these inspired pyfields a great deal, but all of these have stronger constraints on the class - which I did not want.
+a great deal, but all of these have stronger constraints on the class - which I did not want.
 Please have a look here for a complete list of inspirators.

 > pip install pyfields

-For advanced type checking capabilities, pyfields requires that typeguard or pytypes is installed.
+is installed.
 Note that type checking performance (speed) mostly depends on the choice of type checking library.
-Not installing any will be faster, but will not support all of the typing constructs.
-Let's install typeguard for now:
+Not installing any will be faster, but will not support all of the typing

 > pip install typeguard

-Below we show a few prototypical examples to illustrate how versatile pyfields is.
-See usage for a more detailed, step-by-step explanation of all features.
+Below we show a few prototypical examples to illustrate how versatile pyfields

 compliance with python 2's old-style classes

-All examples in this doc assume python 3 and therefore show new-style classes without explicit inheritance of object, for readability.
+, for readability.
 If you use python 2 do not forget to explicitly use new-style classes otherwise some features will not be available (the ones where a setter on the field is required: validation, conversion, read-only).

-1. Defining a field
+1. Defining a field¶

-A field is defined as a class member using the field() method.
+method.
 The idea (not new) is that you declare in a single place all aspects related to each field.
 For mandatory fields you do not need to provide any argument.
-For optional fields, you will typically provide a default value or a default_factory (we will see that later).
+For optional fields, you will typically provide a default

-For example let's create a Wall class with one mandatory height and one optional color field:
+For example let's create a Wall

 from pyfields import field